Map of the UK

 That is, steisean is station, Choire Odhair is pronounced roughly like Corrour, and Kinlochleven is just the English spelling of Ceann Loch Liobhainn.

-Coming out of the upper end of Eas an Tuill.
-The waterfall An Steall is straight ahead, coming down from An Gearanach (982m).
+Coming out of the upper end of Eas an Tuill, the waterfall An Steall is straight ahead, It comes down from An Gearanach (982m).

 This is the view from around NN 1730 6880, elevation about 210m.

-The valley curves around to your left, to run roughly east.
+The valley curves around to your left.
+It runs roughly east across the moors to Corrour Station.

-The scale of things here makes the picture look far less impressive than the reality.
+The scale of things here makes the pictures of An Steall waterfall look far less impressive than the reality.
 The waterfall is 105 meters tall.

 It's at NN 1800 6820, elevation about 250m at the base.